How Much Tax Do You Pay on KES 150,000 in Kenya

 PAYE Kenya forms the largest portion based on tax brackets Kenya.
 Employees must withhold this under the Income Tax Act.
 It applies to taxable income after reliefs like personal relief.

-Other deductions include NHIF deduction for health coverage and housing levy Kenya at 1.5% of gross pay.
+Other deductions include SHIF for health coverage and the housing levy at 1.5% of gross pay.
 Both employee and employer contribute to NSSF under the NSSF Act.
 Check eligibility for pension contribution relief to reduce PAYE.

 Use a tax calculator Kenya or KRA iTax portal for your exact figures.
 This ensures compliance with Kenya Revenue Authority rules.
 Track monthly deductions to verify your payslip.